-Many homeowners are turning to smart solutions to manage their heating.
-‘Smart setups are very popular now, and while you won’t need to adjust the UFH once it’s been set up, the ability to turn it on while you’re on holiday is a must,’ says Matt Densham from Robbens.
-‘This is because there can be a delay on the initial heat up times.’
+Many homeowners are turning to smart heating solutions.
+'Smart setups are very popular now, and while you won’t need to adjust the UFH once it’s been set up, the ability to turn it on while you’re on holiday is a must,' says Matt Densham from Robbens.
+'This is because there can be a delay on the initial heat up times.'

 Who supplies the best underfloor heating?

 There’s a selection of reputable suppliers to choose from, so it’s a case of doing your research to find a system from a well-established manufacturer that’s highly rated by other homeowners.
 'Be aware of cheap UFH components – especially pipework,' says Matt from Robbens.
 'A good quality UFH pipe will be designed to last in excess of 50 years and will come with insurance backed guarantees.'